This post may contain affiliate links. Please read our disclosure policy.

 - 2 lb broccoli (stems and florets chopped (see notes))

 - 1 tablespoon olive oil

-- 4 garlic cloves, smashed with the side of your knife
+- 4 cloves garlic (peeled and smashed with the side of your knife)

 - ½ teaspoon cumin